Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up an AWS Config rule to alert based on changes to any CloudFormation stack.
 An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
 - [ ] Set up an Amazon CloudWatch Events event with a rule to trigger based on any CloudFormation API call.
 An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
-- [x] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of `Update`.
+- [x] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of `Update:*`.
 - [ ] Attach an IAM policy to the DevOps team role that prevents a CloudFormation stack from updating, with a condition based on the specific Amazon Resource Names (ARNs) of the protected resources.

 ### A SysOps administrator receives notification that an application that is running on Amazon EC2 instances has failed to authenticate to an Amazon RDS database.
 To troubleshoot, the SysOps administrator needs to investigate AWS Secrets Manager password rotation.
 Which Amazon CloudWatch log will provide insight into the password rotation?